shelleyolivia/learn-tutorials/network-documentation/avalanche/tutorials/create-an-amm-on-avalanche.md

 }
 ```

-Lets create the component which will contain and control the other component.
+Let's create the component which will contain and control the other component.
 Create a new file called `ContainerComponent.jsx` and paste the following code:

 ```javascript
 import { useEffect, useState } from "react";
 import "../styles.css";